gvmolin/musicRepoBackend/README.md

 ## Description

-Backend made for the musicRepo app, a personal typescript/node project in devolopment based on NestJS with TypeORM and Postgres.
+Backend made for the musicRepo app, a personal typescript/node project, still in devolopment and based on NestJS with TypeORM and Postgres.

+## Done

+-Basic Structure
+-Database config

+## To do

+-Add users repository
+-Add albums repository
+-Add Musics repository

+-CRUD users
+-CRUD albums with dependencies on users
+-CRUD musics with dependencies on albuns and users

+-Auth

 ## Installation